 You’re coughing, sneezing, blowing your nose.
 You feel rotten.
-Is it a cold or allergies?
+Is it a cold, COVID or allergies?
 Telling the difference between colds that go around and allergies that never leave is relatively simple, but getting to the bottom of allergy symptoms often requires testing by a medical professional.

 The common cold and allergies share a connection; and it’s with the immune system.
 Cold viruses invade the body and are attacked by the immune system, leading to the symptoms we know all too well.
 In an allergic reaction, the immune system overreacts to a specific trigger: pollens, molds, dust, animal dander and plenty of others.
 Histamines are released, just as with colds, leading to the sneezing and drippy nose that runs us down with fatigue.